Code-Institute-Submissions/moscarellar-ci-5/README.md

 ## Profile page functionality
 Profile page functionality

-### Test cases
-- Verify that users can view their own profile page
-- Verify that users can view other users' profile pages

-### Testing actions
-- Navigate to the user's own profile page
-- Navigate to another user's profile page

 ### Expected results
 - Users should be able to view their own profile page
 - Users should be able to view other users' profile pages

 ## Todo List funcionality
 Todo List functionality

-### Test cases
-- Verify that users can check their todo list
-- Verify that users can add, create a todo
-- Verify that users can delete a todo
-- Verify that users can update a todo
-- Verify that users can filter todos as per state of completed

-### Testing actions
-- Navigate to the user's todo list
-- Click over a todo, or edit button
-- Perform delete of a todo
-- Filter todos as completed, all or completed

 ### Expected results
 - Users should be able to view their todo list